Find the latest East Bay HIV updates on this page, including practice-changing studies and developments.

-The East Bay Getting to Zero Youth Catalyst Team (EBGTZ YCT) is a youth led and operated program which honors youth as the experts of their lived experiences as well as key agents in the process toward creating sustainable changes in healthcare services for all youth and young adults.
+The East Bay Getting to Zero Youth Engagement Working Group (formerly the Youth Catalyst Team) is a youth-focused program which honors youth as the experts of their lived experiences as well as key agents in the process toward creating sustainable changes in healthcare services for all youth and young adults.
 Our mission is to empower and educate youth to make informed decisions regarding their sexual health.
 We envision a Bay Area where all youth have access to equitable healthcare services and education.

-The EBGTZ YCT works closely with East Bay youth, healthcare providers, and other professionals and organizations in the community who are dedicated to advancing the health equity of youth.
-Through our core approaches of authentic youth collaboration and peer leadership, we educate youth regarding sexual health policy and practice on both local and national levels to equip them with the tools necessary to advocate for themselves as well as their peers.
-Our team of Youth Catalysts are responsible for revising current educational materials as well as creating new information designed to increase young people’s knowledge and understanding of sexual health.
-These Youth Catalysts are respected as subject matter experts and compensated for their time and indelible contributions.
+The EBGTZ Youth Engagement Working Group is made up of healthcare providers, youth and other professionals and organizations in the community who are dedicated to advancing the health equity of youth.
+Through our core approaches of authentic youth collaboration and peer leadership, we support youth access to care through coordination of sexual health care teams on both local and national levels.
+Our team of Youth advocates and Youth Interns are responsible for sharing materials and programs designed to increase young people’s knowledge, understanding, and empowerment around their sexual health.
+Our Youth Interns are members of all of our core working groups and Steering Committee; they are respected as subject matter experts and compensated for their time and indelible contributions.

 Mission and Vision